CLOSER-Cohorts/discovery-customisations/pages/privacy-policy.md

 </ul>

 <p>We collect your name and email address so we can contact you via email with any service updates related to CLOSER Discovery.
-We use the organisation and department information to get a better understanding of what content is relevant to your area of work.</p>
+We use information about your organisation, role, research area and country to get a better understanding of what content would be of interest and improve your experience of using Discovery. </p>

 <p>Under the UK GDPR, the lawful basis we rely on for processing this information is our legitimate interest to contact users in the event of a service update and to provide relevant content to help ensure that longitudinal evidence is used to address the health, social, economic and environmental challenges facing the UK.</p>

-<h2> Who will my personal information be shared with?  </h2>
+<h2> Who will my personal information be shared with </h2>

 <p>We do not provide any personal information about users of our website to third parties or other users, unless we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our terms of use and other agreements; or to protect the rights, property, or safety of CLOSER, or others. </p>